PaulKinlan/paul.kinlan.me/content/2006-02-16-openseach-and-ie7-beta-2-update.markdown

 ---
+date: 2006-02-16
+published: true
 slug: openseach-and-ie7-beta-2-update
-date: 2006-02-16
+summary: I've updated my Opensearch implementation based on feedback from Michael Fagan.
+Changes include correcting the short name length, fixing capitalization issues, and adding an RSS search URL using Google Blog Search.
+Unfortunately, full A9.com integration isn't possible because the search engine isn't on my domain.
+While proxying results is an option, I feel that would be unfair to Google.
+tags:
+- opensearch
+- search
+- ie7
+- beta
+- a9.com
+- google
+- rss
+- xml
+- blogging
 title: Openseach and IE7 Beta 2 update
-published: true

 ---
 The Opensearch spec that I wrote the other day was a little inaccurate, thanks to Michael Fagan for the comment.<p /><blockquote class="posterous_medium_quote">
 <p>Nice.
 I look forward to the day when all blogs offer this.Btw, yourShortName is much longer than 16 characters, the maximum, so you should be usingLongName instead. </p>